tmarkec/Get-it-right/README.md

 ### User Stories

 1. As a user, I want to be able to create user name for the game
-2. As a user, I want to test my luck in this game
+2. As a user, I want to get alert if my user name is not up to standards
 3. As a user, I want to be able to pick the numbers both by clicking the mouse and by using the keyboard
 4. As a user, I want to be able to pick only numbers that are in the range of the rules of the game
 5. As a user, I want indication if my guesses were higher or lower than the random pick by computer
 6. As a user, I want to know when I win or lose game and in both cases that winning or loosing number is clearly displayed on the screen
-7. As a user, I want to be able to change my username and start new game
+7. As a user, I want to be able to either play again, or go back and change to previous page and change my name

 ## Design